 The duration of a warranty can vary wildly, so this is a key point of comparison.
 You’ll see terms ranging from a limited number of years to a “lifetime” warranty.
 But be careful with the word “lifetime”—it often doesn’t mean the entire life of the fence.
 Usually, it covers you, the original buyer, only for as long as you own your home.
 If you sell the house, the warranty may not transfer to the new owner.
 Always look for the specific terms.
 A strong warranty is a good indicator of quality, whether you’re fencing a backyard or securing a commercial property.

-Know the Claims Process
+Understand the Claims Process Before You Need It

 Imagine something goes wrong with your fence.
 How do you actually use the warranty?
 This is something you want to figure out before you ever need to file a claim.
 Look for details on the process.
 Who do you contact?
 What documents will you need to provide?
 A crucial question to ask is whether the warranty covers just the replacement materials or if it includes the cost of labor for the repair.
 Keep your receipt, contract, and the warranty document itself in a safe place.
 Having everything organized will make the process much smoother if you ever need to use it for your fence or vinyl gates.